 Homemade pizzas are the easiest, and relatively the cheapest, meals to make.
 But you don't need to worry yourself by making homemade pizza dough.
 As kids, my parents would use leftover spaghetti sauce and make mini pizzas on English muffins.
 It was a great way to use leftovers, and what kid does not love pizza?!
 As I have grown older, I have seen other creative pizza ideas, and this one stuck out.

-Using naan bread and your favourite dip, you can easily make homemade pizzas for the night, even without leftover spaghetti sauce.
+Using naan bread and your favorite dip, you can easily make homemade pizzas for the night, even without leftover spaghetti sauce.
 Choose any toppings you like, whether they be basic or extravagant.

 - 4 large naan bread